Jole85/web-development/01-portfolio-landing-page/README.md

 # Portfolio Landing Page

-By creating this simple personal landing page with HTML, CSS and minimal JavaScript.
-I implemented a modern responsive design that I have learned.
+By creating this simple personal landing page with HTML, CSS and minimal JavaScript I implemented a modern responsive design that I have learned.

 Features of the site: